peixinlei/peixinlei.github.io/_pages/about.md

 ### 🥇 Competition Awards
 - `The First Prize` of The 6th "Kunpeng Cup" Shandong New Energy • Software Innovation and Entrepreneurship Competition, Department of Industry and Information Technology of Shandong Province, China, in 2022.
-- `The First Prize` of The 13th Shandong Provincial Undergraduate Entrepreneurship Plan Competition, Shandong Association for Science & Technology, China, in 2022.
+- `The First Prize` of The 13th "Challenge Cup" Shandong Provincial Undergraduate Entrepreneurship Plan Competition, Shandong Association for Science & Technology, China, in 2022.
 - `The Second Prize` of "Pu Yi Award" The 6th National College Student Translation Competition, Oversea English, China, in 2022. (**Individual**)
 - `The Third Prize` of The 15th "SPSSPRO Cup" Mathematics China Mathematical Modeling Network Challenge, Inner Mongolia Mathematical Society, China, in 2022. (**Leader**)
 - `The Third Prize` of "Huawei Cup" The 18th China Post-graduate Mathematical Modeling Contest, Association of Chinese Graduate Education, China, in 2021.
 - `The First Prize` in Shandong Division of National Undergraduate Mathematical Modeling Contest, China Society for Industrial and Applied Mathematics, China, in 2019. (**Leader**)

 ### 💰 Scholarships & Fellowships

-- *2015.11*  Win the `1st Prize` in the 14th "Challenge Cup" National Undergraduate Curricular Academic Science and Technology Works Competition.
-- *2015.06* Win the `1st Prize` in the 13rd  "Challenge Cup" Sichuan Undergraduate Curricular Academic Science and Technology Works Competition. [[Newsreport]](https://www.sc.gov.cn/10462/10778/10876/2015/7/1/10341562.shtml)
-- *2014.12* Win the `1st Prize` in the 4th National Undergraduate Engineering Training Integration Ability Competition (Sichuan Division).
+- Excellent Academic Achievement Scholarship of Shandong University of Finance and Economics, Jinan China, in 2023. (**Top 1%**)
+- Graduate "Lu Xin" Research Scholarship of Shandong University of Finance and Economics, Jinan China, in 2023. (**Top 1%**)
+- `The First Prize` Scholarship of Shandong University of Finance and Economics, Jinan China, in 2022.
+- `The First Prize` Scholarship of Shandong University of Finance and Economics, Jinan China, in 2021.
+- `The Second Prize` Scholarship of Shandong University of Finance and Economics, Jinan China, in 2020.
+- `The Second Prize` Scholarship of Shandong University of Finance and Economics, Jinan China, 4 Times, 2016-2019.

 # 🎓 Educations